00aka/Owen_BlueStampPortfolio/index.md

 ### Main Robot Schematic
 <img src="Robot Schematics.png" width="600" height="600">

-- Using 10k resistors
+- Resistors are 10k
-- Via cirkitdesigner
+- Via CirkitDesigner

 <!-- Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->